dorianzgraggen/cgbookcase-model-processing/README.md

 ## Prerequisites

-This addon depends on [PyMeshLab](https://github.com/cnr-isti-vclab/PyMeshLab) and [Python-xNormal](https://github.com/orangeduck/Python-xNormal).
+This addon depends on [PyMeshLab](https://github.com/cnr-isti-vclab/PyMeshLab).
 The easiest way to install them is using pip

 ### Install pip